Introduction and purpose

 - New evidence exists that was not previously available to the appealing party and that is sufficient to affect the outcome.

-- The sanction was grossly disproportionate to the offense.
+- The outcome was grossly disproportionate to the offense.

 - The disciplinary decision was not based on substantial information.
 Substantial information means relevant information that a reasonable person might accept as adequate to support a conclusion.
 In making this determination, the appellate officer must respect the credibility determinations of the hearing body and must not substitute their judgment for the hearing body.
 Rather, the appellate officer must determine whether the hearing body’s disciplinary decision was unreasonable (i.e., arbitrary) in light of the information presented.

 Nature of Appellate Review

 Appellate review generally is a review of the record to determine whether a serious error occurred in the original proceeding that resulted in unfairness.
 Appellate review respects the credibility judgments of the hearing body, and respects the hearing body’s determinations as long as there is any evidence to reasonably support them.

-The appellate officer makes the final University decision regarding student discipline.
+The appellate officer makes the final University decision regarding student conduct matters.
 The Provost serves as the appellate officer, unless the Provost authorizes another administrator who holds a position of campus-wide scope to serve as the appellate officer in the Provost’s place.

 Parties and Advocates